philipturner/transimpedance-amplifier/README.md

 | 1 GΩ | -15 V  | YES | -14.92 V | -13.07 V |
 | 1 GΩ | +15 V  | NO  |  15.08 V |  11.87 V |
 | 1 GΩ | +15 V  | YES |  15.07 V |  11.85 V |

+### Bad News

+I think I just broke the AD8615 in the middle of a test.